-In our Second Reading, Saint Paul describes how God’s Word speaks to us through the words of the Bible.
-But the “Word of God” is not limited to the Bible.
+In Sunday’s Second Reading, Saint Paul describes how God’s Word speaks to us through the words of Scripture.
+But the “Word of God” is found not only in the Bible.
 We listen to the Word of God in the Bible in order to receive an even greater gift: the Word of God made Flesh.
-Opening our selves to this greater gift is one of the most basic “moves” of the Christian life.
+Opening ourselves to this greater gift is one of the chief dynamics of the Christian life.

-Catholics are at times accused of being ignorant of the Scriptures, and unfortunately there are times when this criticism is justified.
-To that extent, we must dispel our ignorance, because the words of Saint Jerome are just as true today as when he wrote them: “Ignorance of Scripture is ignorance of Christ.”
+Catholics are at times accused of being ignorant of the Scriptures.
+Unfortunately, there are times when this criticism is justified.
+To that extent, we must dispel our ignorance, for St. Jerome’s words are just as true today as when he lived: “Ignorance of Scripture is ignorance of Christ.”

 But if our devotion to Scripture does not lead us to a deeper devotion to the Eucharist, we miss the entire point of God becoming human: the point of the divine Word becoming flesh and blood.
 After all, what did God the Son say on this earth that God the Father could not have said from the heavens?
 Couldn’t God the Father have spoken the Beatitudes from Heaven, rather than Jesus speaking them during the Sermon on the Mount?
 Couldn’t God the Father have taught His People from Heaven how to pray to Him, rather than Jesus teaching us the “Our Father”?
 What words had to be spoken by one who is both fully divine and fully human?
 “Take this, all of you, and eat it.
 This is my Body, which will be given up for you.”